Dark Paradise

-"Dark Paradise" is a song recorded by American singer-songwriter Lana Del Rey for her second studio album, Born to Die (2012).
+"Dark Paradise" is a song recorded by the American singer-songwriter Lana Del Rey for her second album, Born to Die (2012).
 It was written by Lana Del Rey and Rick Nowels, while production was handled by Emile Haynie.
 Nowels and Devrim Karaoglu produced the radio mix of the song.
 The song was released on March 1, 2013, by Universal and Vertigo Records, as the sixth and final single from Born to Die.

-The song received mainly mixed reviews from critics, many criticizing her melodramatic performance, also with the repetition of production and lyrical content.
+The song received mainly mixed reviews from critics, with many criticizing her melodramatic performance, and also the repetition of production and lyrical content.
 However, many believed the attraction of the criticism proved it as a highlight.
 Noticeably less successful than other singles from the album, "Dark Paradise" managed to gain some commercial success in Central Europe, becoming a top five hit on Polish airplay.

 Background and release

 In an interview in June 2012, Del Rey said she would not release the song as a single but did plan to release a music video in September 2012.
 However, no music video was released, and on January 29, 2013, an official radio edit of "Dark Paradise" was serviced to German radio stations.
 On the same day, it was announced that the song would serve as the fifth single in Austria and Germany, and the sixth single in Switzerland.
 It was released as a digital download in the three countries on March 1, 2013.